bhamacher92/bhamacher92.github.io/_posts/swq_series/2025-01-01-002-maintainability-traits.markdown

 *This article is part of the Software Quality series.
 If you haven’t read the introductory article, you can check it out [here]({% post_url swq_series/2025-01-01-001-what-defines-software-quality %}).*

 **ISO/IEC 25010** defines maintainability as one of the nine key quality attributes for software.
-It further breaks down maintainability into five subcategories:
+It further breaks down maintainability into five sub-traits:

 ### Modularity
 The degree to which a system or computer program is composed of discrete components such that a change to one component has minimal impact on other components.